w1-pouwgabriel/GL-PBR/README.md

-# GL-PBR
+# GL-PBR and cubemaps
-This project is meant to learn Physically based rendering.
+This project is meant to learn Physically based rendering and cubemaps.
 Using OpenGL.